Liu3422/Summer_RISCV/README.md

     - Create more classes: Test_environment, dut_write (only a couple dut_fetch instructions change the dut currently)
     - Store instructions into memory for DUT to fetch?
         - Idea: store batches (say 1000), execute them all, flush, repeat.
-    - Constrained random coverage with jumping instructions?
-        - Extremely unpredictable behavior prone to looping.
-        - What exactly would this prove verification-wise?
-        Solution: only check the PC.
-        - Would have to keep in mind PC's bounds (negative and overflow?)
-        - Whether feeding instructions directly would still be verifying jumps
     - "Fail-mode" with truly random/incorrect instructions
         - Only start doing after all other instructions are done.
     - Use cocotb's built-in "logging" library instead of manually printing.
         - Moving from hardcoded debug prints to OOP logging.
-    - Modularized checker more to allow for more advanced checks.
-        - Currently only checks instruction's register/memory values.

     Code Quality (in progress):
     - dut_fetch can be expanded to include instruction type, signed/unsigned pair, maybe names/special instr.